 Once you’ve gotten yourself to the airport, what can you expect next?
 Transit within SFO is provided on the free AirTrain, which connects the terminals and some short-term some parking areas outside of security (before you get to the ticket counters).
 In my experience, AirTrain is speedy, clean, and convenient if you need to use it.

 SFO has four terminals – Domestic Terminals 1, 2 and 3 and the International Terminal (which is divided into two parts, A & G).
-United is located in Terminal 3, Virgin America and American are in Terminal 2, and all the other domestic carriers except Alaska Airlines are in Terminal 3.
-Alaska, all the international carriers, and international flights on United or Virgin America can be found in the International Terminal.
+United is located in Terminal 3, Virgin America (and some Alaska) and American are in Terminal 2, and Terminal 3 is home to Delta, Frontier, and Southwest.
+JetBlue, Hawaiian, Alaska, all the international carriers, and international flights on U.S. carriers can be found in the International Terminal.
 Be sure to check the SFO Airport’s Airline Information page for the latest airline location information, as construction and expansion results in some changes.

 Each of these terminals has its own security checkpoint.
 Only a very few of the terminals are connected on the sterile side of security (namely United in Terminal 3 and the International Terminal Boarding Area G), so don’t expect to be able easily to move between terminals to access lounges, dining, or other amenities.
 There are efforts to connect some more of these terminals, but that will take time.